MEXICAN POLITICAL SYSTEM

 Furthermore this rule has the perverse effect of making Deputies lacking in accountability, because they are not going to face re-election at the end of their term and possibly ever, and encouraging them to seek as much personal advantage as possible, since they are probably only going to have one opportunity to milk the system.

-To make a change to the constitution requires the approval of both houses of the federal legislature and the approval of at least 17 of the 32 state legislatures.
+To make a change to the constitution requires the approval of both houses of the federal legislature and the approval of at least 17 of the 32 state legislatures. in fact, the Mexican constitution is the most amended in the world - more than 500 changes in just over 100 years.

 The President of the United Mexican States - the proper name for Mexico - is the head of the state and the government, as well as the commander-in-chief of the Mexican military forces.
 The President appoints the Cabinet and other officers.
 The President is responsible for executing and enforcing the law, and has the power to veto bills.
 It is a powerful position.